TTTAttributedLabel/TTTAttributedLabel/README.md

 label.lineBreakMode = UILineBreakModeWordWrap;
 label.numberOfLines = 0;

+// If you're using a simple `NSString` for your text,
+// assign to the `text` property last so it can inherit other label properties.
 NSString *text = @"Lorem ipsum dolor sit amet";
 [label setText:text afterInheritingLabelAttributesAndConfiguringWithBlock:^ NSMutableAttributedString *(NSMutableAttributedString *mutableAttributedString) {
   NSRange boldRange = [[mutableAttributedString string] rangeOfString:@"ipsum dolor" options:NSCaseInsensitiveSearch];